mosbth/lydia/README.md

 * Adding column meta for authoring information to table User.
 * Adding childtheme base in site/theme.
 * Adding shortcode and shortcode [FIGURE].
+* Updating `CBlog` to use url and work in two languages.

 v0.3.94 (2013-07-01)